Cancer has exploded in Bihar as lakhs of people drink water poisoned with arsenic

 The implications of prolonged exposure to high concentrations of arsenic have been predictably dire.

 Tilak Rai Ka Hatta is a village in Bihar’s Buxar district and home to 5,348 people.
 According to the 2011 census, this village’s groundwater has high arsenic levels.
-A study by Ghosh and his fellow researchers found most of the village had very high exposure to arsenic – no less than 80% of the village chapakals or handpumps had arsenic-contaminated groundwater.
+A study by Arun Kumar, who works with Ghosh at Mahavir Cancer Sansthan, and led the study, found most of the village had very high exposure to arsenic – no less than 80% of the village chapakals or handpumps had arsenic-contaminated groundwater.
 Of the chapakals surveyed, 75% had arsenic levels above 100 parts per billion.
 Even handpumps in the village’s primary and middle schools had arsenic concentrations of 100 parts per billion.
 The children studying here had hard patches called hyperkeratosis on their palms and soles, a condition caused by arsenic

-Ghosh’s team found that 28% of the families surveyed in the village suffered from skin-related problems.
+The researchers found that 28% of the families surveyed in the village suffered from skin-related problems.
 As many as 86% suffered from gastritis, 57% from liver-related problems, and 64% reported a loss of appetite.
 The team documented cases of male and female infertility, as well as six cancer cases – four people had died while two were still suffering.

 Ranjit Kumar, a member of Ghosh’s research team who worked on the Tilak Rai Ka Hatta study, said some families in the village had very high mortality levels.
 One such family is Ganesh Rai’s.
 When Kumar had met him, Rai was suffering from cancer.
 “Seven members of his family had died before crossing 55 years,” said Kumar.
 “One at the age of 30.”

-Going by the descriptions, Kumar said that their ailments might have been linked to cancer.
+Going by the descriptions, he said that their ailments might have been linked to cancer.

 Arsenic at concentrations even below 50 parts per billion are very harmful.
 Arsenic levels between 10 parts per billion and 40 parts per billion have been linked to ailments like heart disease, impaired lung function and skin lesions like melanosis and keratosis – known precursors to skin cancer.
 In 2001, the US’ National Resource Council declared that one in every 300 people exposed to 10 parts per billion of arsenic a lifetime would develop some variety of cancer.
 This itself is considered a high rate of risk of developing the disease.